maryam-asadi-coder/maryam-asadi-coder/README.md

 I'm deeply passionate about climate change, tidal and marine sciences, and data science.
 My goal is to pursue a Ph.D. in one of these interdisciplinary fields, combining my expertise in data science with environmental and oceanographic studies.

-🔍 I'm actively looking for Ph.D. opportunities in these areas.
-If you know of any open positions or research programs, I would truly appreciate any recommendations or guidance!

 ## I firmly believe that knowledge is not only for personal advancement but also for driving change and transformation in society.
 I am constantly seeking innovative and impactful solutions at the forefront of science and technology.🎯

 ## 🔧 Skills